Overview of Maryland Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

 Maryland is among the states in which local governments levy their own taxes on personal income.
-Specifically, counties in Maryland collect income taxes with rates ranging from 2.25% to 3.20%.
+Specifically, counties in Maryland collect income taxes with rates ranging from 1.75% to 3.2%.
 Additionally, there is a statewide income tax in Maryland, with a top rate of 5.75%.

-Maryland Income Taxes
+Maryland Income Tax

 There are both state and county income taxes in Maryland.
 The state tax is structured based on income brackets, similar to the federal tax system.
+The table below shows the rates and brackets for filers in the state of Maryland.

 The above rates apply to Maryland taxable income.
 Maryland taxable income is based on your federal adjusted gross income (AGI), but with some differences.
 While the number of personal exemptions in Maryland will equal the number of exemptions on your federal tax return, the exemption amount is different.

 For single filers with an income less than $100,000, or joint filers with an income of less than $150,000, the exemption is $3,200.
-For single filers with income between $100,000 and $125,000, the exemption falls to $1,600; from $125,000 to $150,000 it falls to $800; and for single filers with AGI greater than $150,000 there is no exemption.
-For joint filers or heads of household, the exemption is $3,200 up to $150,000 in income, $1,600 from $150,000 to $175,000, $800 up to $200,000 and $0 beyond that.
+For single filers with income between $100,000 and $125,000, the exemption falls to $1,600; from $125,000 to $150,000 it falls to $800; and for single filers with AGI greater than $150,000 the exemption is zero.
+For joint filers or heads of household, the exemption is $3,200 up to $150,000 in income, $1,600 from $150,000 to $175,000, $800 up to $200,000 and zero beyond that.

 Additionally, there are a number of deductions and credits available to taxpayers in Maryland.
 Taxpayers making a contribution to the Maryland Prepaid College Trust or the Maryland Broker-Dealer Investment Plan may claim a deduction of up to $2,500 per year (extra contributions may be carried over to subsequent years).
 Credits can be claimed for, among other things, income taxes paid in other states and for childcare expenses.